Essential guide to becoming a part-time real estate agent

 Many states require a criminal background check as part of the licensing process to ensure applicants meet ethical standards.

-7. Join a Realtor Association and MLS
+7. Join a real estate agent Association and MLS

 8. Complete post-licensing education (if required)